 Samsung and Apple may have tablets with mobile broadband connectivity but these do not offer phone functionality and therefore cannot be used as a primary device for making calls and browsing the web.
 If constant connectivity is what you are after from a tablet and only take or make the odd phone calls then one of these tablets with phone function is what you need.

 For those who are not bothered with the sheer size of a tablet and care more for browsing the web and consuming content such as movies, TV shows and music during their commute than making phone calls, these are tablets with phone and voice calling functionality.
-Having access to a full size screen, at least 7.0-inch or 8.0-inch as well and bigger battery capacity, these devices lets you browse to your hearts content with enough juice to last all day and more.
-The trick is to pair the tablet with a good Bluetooth headset, one that also lets you accept incoming calls and or use this when you place calls.
+Having access to a full size screen, at nearly 7.0-inch or 8.0-inch as well as bigger battery capacity, lets you browse to your heart’s content with enough juice to last all day and more.
+The trick is to pair the tablet with a good Bluetooth headset, one that also lets you make calls and accept incoming calls.

 Top 5 Best Tablets with Phone Function